benycze/fpga-brainfuck/board/README.md

 * _ip_ - generated IP cores used in the design
 * _rtl_lib_ - 3rd party RTL codes.
 The list of all library files is shown [here](https://github.com/benycze/fpga-brainfuck)
 * _rtl_ - this folder contains my HDL files
 * All constraints (which are not embedded in HDL file as ALTERA_ATTRIBUTE) are situated in `constraints.sdc` file.

 The design was created in Quartus 19.1.0.
 For the [CYC1000](https://shop.trenz-electronic.de/en/Products/Trenz-Electronic/CYC1000-Intel-Cyclone-10/) which is a good starting board for newcomers.

+## Preparation of the project

+The project preparation is done via the TCL script which generates and translates the project.
+We are supporting following targets:

+* `make project` - bilds the project
+* `make compile` - compiles the project
+* `make clean` - cleans the project folder

+Makefile also contains some configuration of the project - name and output folder file.
+The configuration of the quartus project is situated in following files:

+* `fpga-brainfuck.tcl` - TCL file which creates the project
+* `project-settings.tcl` - TCL file wit source files and PIN placement

 ## Simulations

 Simulations of internal components are situated in the `rtl` folder.
 Each simulation folder contains the TCL script which translates the design and start the simulation in Modelsim.
 You can run the simulation from the command line using the following command: